To Leverage Scientific Innovation and Discovery to Cure Children’s Heart Disease

 Where were you before you came to Stanford?

-Can you share a bit about one of your research experiences?
+Share a bit about one of your research projects/experiences (past or current):

 What are your favorite activities outside of work?